 Explains how their NPS system maximizes upgrades.
 This excellent example shows the benefits of NPS and how they use an automated process to reduce the ‘churn’ and increase incentive requested by customers.
 It dives into the method they used to capture qualitative data quicker which enables a better response and sells more as a result!
-‘Data gives you the what, NPS gives you the Why.’
-Hence, the piece is a well worth read on how an automated NPS process can offer better results.
+‘Data gives you the What, NPS gives you the Why.’
+Hence, the piece is well worth read on how an automated NPS process can offer better results.

 21. What’s the easiest way to get customer feedback? – Drift